 Get less juice on your hands by cutting the ends of a clementine and rolling it out like a caterpillar.
 Watch the video tutorial to see how it's done.

 There is, in fact, a method to the juicy madness that is cutting a watermelon.
 If you have a good cutting board and can shave off the rind, then you're all set.

 Don't have a cherry pitter?
 No problem!
 Bust out your pastry tip and you'll be just fine.

 Do you have any surprising ways to cut, peel, or prepare your favorite fruit?
 Anything that saves you time in the kitchen?
 Let us know in the comments!

-(Image credits: Kelli Dunn; Anjali Prasertong; James Herron; Emma Christensen; Dana Velden; Faith Durand; Christine Gallary)
+(Image credits: Kelli Foster; Anjali Prasertong; James Herron; Emma Christensen; Dana Velden; Faith Durand; Christine Gallary)